Kevin Borseth

-Kevin Paul Borseth (born June 9, 1954) is the current head women's basketball coach at The University of Wisconsin–Green Bay.
+Kevin Paul Borseth (born June 9, 1954) is a retired women's basketball coach who best known for his two stints as the head coach at The University of Wisconsin–Green Bay.

 Career

-A native of Bessemer, Michigan, he has compiled a 477–186 record in 22 years as a head basketball coach.
-He has compiled twenty consecutive winning campaigns, and fifteen 20-win seasons.
-His teams have either won or shared thirteen conference titles, and won their conference tournament eight times.
-In sixteen of his twenty-one seasons, his teams have gone to the postseason—including thirteen NCAA appearances with only three WNIT appearances.
+A native of Bessemer, Michigan, he compiled a 821–316 record in 37 years as a head basketball coach.
+He finished his career with 35 winning seasons and 28 20-plus win seasons.
+His teams have either won or shared 20 conference titles and won their conference tournament 14 times.
+Borseth's teams qualified for the post-season in 30 of his 37 seasons including 14 NCAA Division I tournament appearances, seven NCAA Division II tournament appearances and nine WNIT appearances.

 Gogebic Community College

 Borseth began coaching at Gogebic Community College in Ironwood, Michigan.

 Michigan Technological University

 He then spent 11 years as head coach of the women's basketball program at Michigan Technological University in Houghton, Michigan.During his tenure, Borseth accumulated a 225–97 (.699) record, claimed four Great Lakes Intercollegiate Athletic Conference (GLIAC) championships, and qualified for the NCAA Division II Tournament seven times.
 During the 1992–93 campaign, Borseth led the Huskies to a 30–3 mark en route to a third-place finish in the NCAA Division II Tournament.